 There are many types of animation, including 2D, stop-motion, 3D hand-drawn and computer-generated, but all roles call for high levels of creativity and passion

-An animator produces multiple images called frames, which when sequenced together create an illusion of movement known as animation.
+An animator produces multiple images called frames, which when sequenced together create an illusion of movement - this is known as animation.
 The images can be made up of digital or hand-drawn pictures, models or puppets.

-Animators tend to work in 2D animation, 3D model-making animation, stop frame or computer-generated animation.
+Animators tend to work in 2D, 3D model-making, stop-frame or computer-generated animation.